zendframework/zend-expressive/docs/book/features/container/pimple.md

 # Using Pimple

-[Pimple](http://pimple.sensiolabs.org/) is a widely used code-driven dependency injection container provided as a standalone component by SensioLabs.
-It
+[Pimple](http://pimple.sensiolabs.org/) is a widely used, code-driven, dependency injection container provided as a standalone component by SensioLabs.
-features:
+It features:

 - combined parameter and service storage.
 - ability to define factories for specific classes.